Simryn Gill: Influences

 As a consequence of her experiences with travel throughout her life, Gill's art is inherently influenced by the landscapes, cultures, and communities that she has encountered, utilizing these experiences to incorporate evocative imagery and the associated emotion into her art.
 In particular, the empty spaces she deliberately places within many of her photographs and drawings manage to capture the dual fascination and apprehension that humanity holds towards the unknown.
 Connected with this, Gill tackles complex topics such as cultural exchange, globalization, the interactions of culture and nature, and the transformation of knowledge in a postcolonial society, demonstrating the impacts of those inherent feelings of fascination and apprehension on indigenous cultures and the environment as a whole.

 Hugging the Shore

 Gill's first solo exhibition Hugging the Shore marked a return from Malaysia to Singapore.
 The pieces featured in the exhibition dealt with subjects including migration, the passage of time, life, death, and the decay of things.
 Like Leaves from the "Like Leaves" (2015) series was the most recent addition to the show.
 Leaves of the sea apple tree were pinned to the wall in a grid format, each cropped into a 6 centimeter wide square.

+Maria's Garden collection

+Maria's Garden, on display in the Museum of Contemporary Art Australia during 2023-2024, is a beautiful collection of direct prints of various plants on paper.
+Created in 2021, Gill uses the ancient technique of nature printing to print an exact recreation of each plant in the garden.
+Ink is placed on a plant, paper is placed on top, then is hand pressed.
+This process ensures no two prints are the same.